earthly/website/blog/_posts/2024-06-04-earthly-cloud-ui-updates.md

 ![Image]({{site.images}}{{page.slug}}/earthly-cloud-ui-updates-03.png)\
 </div>

 The second tab is the Timings tab which has 2 sub-tabs.
 The first is Target Timings.
 Target Timings show how long each target run as part of the build took to execute.
-Clicking any of the targets takes you to its Target Details screen.
+Clicking any of the targets takes you to its Target Detail screen.

 <div class="wide">
 ![Image]({{site.images}}{{page.slug}}/earthly-cloud-ui-updates-04.png)\
 </div>

-The Target Details screen shows you the build logs for the target next to the commands that were executed for the target.
+The Target Detail screen shows you the build logs for the target next to the commands that were executed for the target.

 #### Command Timings